Esshahn/barcodescraper/README.md

 - reformats data to proper JSON
 - strips useless data (e.g. formatting strings)
 - converts number as strings to real numbers
-- stores valid barcodes in valid.json
+- stores valid barcodes in valid.json (appends file and creates if not existing)
-- stores invalid barcodes in invalid.json
+- stores invalid barcodes in invalid.json (appends file and creates if not existing)
 - stores valid barcode and information as separate JSON file in folder "barcodes"

+## install

+`pip3 install requests`

+## run

+`python3 barcode.py > output.txt`